Community-Based Services for Individuals Living with Developmental Disabilities

 DBHDD offers a variety of services to eligible individuals living with developmental disabilities.
-To find out whether you, or a family member, are eligible to receive DD services, please send a completed application and supporting documentation of the developmental disability to the Intake and Evaluation office in your region.
+To find out whether you, or a family member, are eligible to receive DD services, please complete these forms and provide supporting documentation of the developmental disability to the Intake and Evaluation office in your region.
 The local office will contact you within 14 days of receipt of your application to make arrangements to conduct a screening in order to make a preliminary eligibility determination.
 Once the determination is made, a letter will be sent to you notifying of your eligibility status.
 The following services may be offered to eligible individuals based upon a professional determination of need and available community resources:

 Adult Occupational Therapy Services promote fine motor skill development, coordination and sensory integration, and facilitate the use of adaptive equipment or technology.

 Adult Physical Therapy Services address participants’ physical therapy needs resulting from developmental disabilities.
 These services promote gross and fine motor skills and facilitate independent functioning.

 Adult Speech and Language Therapy Services address adult participants’ speech and language therapy needs, preserving their speech communication capacity and function.